 A training manual is extremely helpful, this can be online or paper.
 Online gives you lots more flexibility to use other media such as video to illustrate and show the standards you expect from your new employee.
 Your employee can also reference this material when they aren’t completely sure what they should do in a particular situation.
 It is important to include how you expect your new employee to interact with clients and their surrounds as they are representing you.

 Work alongside the employee, this could be a more experienced employee, yourself or an external trainer.
 Working together the experienced person can easily see where someone is struggling and needs a little more guidance.
 Quickly provide that guidance.
 If you are able, providing a buddy to work alongside at the beginning may be a good way to assess and help build the confidence of your new employee before they work independently.
 This will also give you a chance to show your new employee the standards you expect from them all the time.

 How you choose to assess your employee will depend on a number of factors and you should consider carefully what will work best for you.
 Below are a few possible options.

-In a hotel situation you may ask a mystery shopper unknown to your team to stay with you and carry out an inspection of the room.
+- In a hotel situation, you may ask a mystery shopper unknown to your team to stay with you.
+And carry out an inspection of the room.

 How can we help?

-A true investment in your staff who can then provide the highest standard of service to your clients, you spend less time dealing with complaints and problems, your clients recommend you and you can focus on building and growing your business further.
+A true investment in your staff who can then provide the highest standard of service to your clients.
+You spend less time dealing with complaints and problems.
+Your clients recommend you.
+And you can focus on building and growing your business further.
 Would you ask a dry cleaner to build a wall for you?
-I am sure they could but it would take them a long time and you would probably have to deal with a number of stumbling blocks along the way.
+I am sure they could but it would take them a long time.
+And you would probably have to deal with a number of stumbling blocks along the way.

-By employing a training specialist you are getting their knowledge and expertise to move forward much quicker than if you were to learn through your own experience.
+By employing a training specialist you are getting their knowledge and expertise to move forward much quicker.
+Much quicker than if you were to learn through your own experience.
 For a full assessment of how Polo & Tweed can help you please get in touch.